aragon/aragon-cli/docs-internal/Releasing.md

 - Releasing: marking (tagging) a new software version
 - Publishing: uploading a new build to the package manager
-- Deploying: same as publishing

-The act of making a new release is a manual step, as we need to assess whether we should bump a new major, minor or patch. (see [semver docs](https://semver.org/))

-## Nightly

-TODO: Add GtiHub Action release process.

-Prepare the release notes:

-1. Edit the new release draft on GitHub: <https://github.com/aragon/aragon-cli/releases>
-   (these are created by [release-drafter](https://github.com/apps/release-drafter))
-2. Double check that it correctly summarizes the changes since the last release: <https://github.com/aragon/aragon-cli/commits/master>

-## Distribution tags and stabel version

 The tags we use are: `latest`, `stable`, `nightly`.